Busy Philipps Dyed Michelle Williams’s Hair Millennial Pink and It Was Amazing

 MORE: 7 Scalp Exfoliators That Could Transform Your Hair

-If Philipps’s Instagram storys prove anything, it’s that we not only want to get wine-drunk with her, but we also want her to be our personal hairdresser.
+If Philipps’s Instagram stories prove anything, it’s that we not only want to get wine-drunk with her, but we also want her to be our personal hairdresser.